GeetikaSh/Data-Science-Interview-Practice/Bias-Variance Tradeoff.md

 ## How to Handle the Tradeoff
 1. **Increase Model Complexity**: If bias is high (underfitting).
 2. **Simplify Model**: If variance is high (overfitting).
-3. **Cross-Validation**: Use techniques like k-fold cross-validation to evaluate the model's generalization.
+3. **Use cross-validation to check for generalization**: Use techniques like k-fold cross-validation to evaluate the model's generalization.
 4. **Regularization**: Apply techniques such as Ridge or Lasso regression to control variance.
 5. **Ensemble Methods**: Use bagging (e.g., Random Forest) to reduce variance or boosting (e.g., XGBoost) to reduce bias.
+6. Pruning in decision trees.
+7. Increasing training data (to reduce variance).

 ## Real Life Experieance of Biace Variance Tradeoff
 In fraud detection, a simple rule-based model might have high bias (missing many fraud cases), while a complex deep learning model might have high variance (flagging too many non-fraud cases).
 A balanced approach, such as random forests or gradient boosting, would help find the tradeoff.